 ABOUT

-Thresholds provides services and resources for persons with serious mental illnesses and substance use disorders in Illinois.
+Thresholds provides services and resources for persons with serious mental illnesses and substance use conditions in Illinois.
 We work with many populations, including youth and young adults, veterans, young mothers, deaf, and individuals experiencing homelessness, among others.

 We believe that everyone deserves the opportunity to live an independent, healthy life.